-Doug Oman has been on the faculty of the University of California at Berkeley (UCB) since 2001, where he is Associate Adjunct Professor in the UCB School of Public Health.
+Doug Oman has been on the faculty of the University of California at Berkeley (UCB) since 2001, where he is adjunct professor in the UC Berkeley School of Public Health.
 Possessing a doctorate in Biostatistics from UCB, Oman has since the 1990s also pursued his own substantive research programs on the psychology and influence of psychosocial factors on health.
 At UCB, he has taught doctoral, masters, and undergraduate Public Health students in Community Health Sciences, Maternal Child Health, and other areas of public health, including a yearly course on spiritual and religious factors and public health.

 Oman served as President (2016-2017) of the Society for the Psychology of Religion and Spirituality (Division 36 of the American Psychological Association), and has published more than 90 peer-reviewed journal articles and book chapters.
 Oman has been Associate Editor of the journals Mindfulness and Psychology of Religion and Spirituality and serves on the editorial board of the Journal of Health Psychology and the book series Religion, Spirituality and Health: A Social-Scientific Approach (Springer).
 His 1998 paper, “Religion and Mortality Among the Community-Dwelling Elderly” was awarded the Templeton Prize for Exemplary Paper in Religion and the Medical Sciences, as well as the 2018 William C. Bier Award recognizing outstanding interdisciplinary work on issues of psychology of religion and related fields (from the Society for the Psychology of Religion and Spirituality).